 Become Another Card

-When a card becomes another card, all of the card’s properties are replaced by the other card’s properties.
+When a card becomes another card (it is transformed), all of the card’s properties are replaced by the other card’s properties.
 If the card is a character, the BP is replaced by the other card BP (even if that character has received damage).
-Any back-up on that card is discarded.
+Any back-up on the card is discarded.